How to Install HPLIP on Ubuntu (26.04, 24.04, 22.04)

 Discover Connected HP Devices

 Before testing, verify HPLIP detects your HP devices correctly.
-The hp-probe command scans for all connected HP printers and scanners regardless of connection type (USB, network, or parallel):
+Run hp-probe as your normal user; it warns if you run it with sudo.
+The command scans for all connected HP printers and scanners regardless of connection type (USB, network, or parallel):

 hp-probe